 It is important to understand that comparative negligence applies to civil lawsuits that are brought against the at-fault driver.
 Before it gets to that point, you will file a personal injury claim with your insurance company.
 The claims adjuster will review the details of the accident and negotiate a settlement offer.
 There is no precise method to determine precisely how much you and the other driver are liable for the accident.
 Ultimately, this will be based on your ability to negotiate a strong case with the claims adjuster during a personal injury claim, or how well you are able to convince a judge or jury in a personal injury lawsuit.

 While men may be more likely to get into a serious accident, what matters most is what happens immediately following a collision.
 It is imperative that you call 911 so that police and first responders can get to the scene and you can get medical attention.
 It is also important that you contact an experienced lawyer who can negotiate the best possible settlement offer for you.

 Our Effingham County Auto Accident Lawyers at Kicklighter Law Represent Motorists Who Have Been Injured in Car Accidents

 If you were seriously injured in a collision, you are urged to contact one of our Effingham County auto accident lawyers at Kicklighter Law as soon as possible.
 Whether the motorist that hit you is male or female, we will conduct a thorough investigation to determine who caused the accident.
-To schedule a free consultation, call us today at 912-754-6003 or contact us online.
+To schedule a consultation, call us today at 912-754-6003 or contact us online.
 We are located in Springfield, Georgia, and we serve clients throughout Effingham County, Savannah, and the surrounding areas.